strathos/drupal-starter/README.md

 ```bash
 make drupal
 ```
 You need to continue the installation in your web browser.
-Install script should print out the url where to connect.
+The install script should print out the url where to connect.

 The values are not pre-populated, so fill them with the same information you have in your `.env` file.
 NOTE!
 To change database hostname from localhost to something else, you need to click on the "Show advanced" option.